Most people have never heard of the term ‘littermate syndrome’. I must admit that until a few years ago, I had never heard of it either.

 Pros

-- The most obvious reason to buy two pups is so that they have each other for company and this is true to a degree as dogs are pack animals and prefer not to be alone.
+- The most obvious reason to buy two puppies is so that they have each other for company and this is true to a degree as dogs are pack animals and prefer not to be alone.

 - They will exercise each other because they will play together and chase each other around